krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 ./desktopify --de ubuntu-mate
 ```

-Now sit back relax and make sure you hookup your RPI4 to your monitor, keyboard, and mouse.
+Remember this process will take some times to complete.
+So now sit back relax and make sure you hookup your RPI4 to your monitor, keyboard, and mouse.
+For those who own an ultrawide monitor like mine this setup will automatically setup to **"2560x1080"** which very nice indeed.
 Enjoy!